 Jersey Village real estate is some of the most expensive in Texas, although Jersey Village house values don't compare to the most expensive real estate in the U.S.

-Jersey Village is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jersey Village is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Jersey Village who work in management occupations (16.05%), sales jobs (13.74%), and office and administrative support (10.40%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jersey Village is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jersey Village is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Jersey Village who work in sales jobs (15.42%), management occupations (13.92%), and business and financial occupations (10.13%).

 Also of interest is that Jersey Village has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Jersey Village in 2018 was $46,976, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $187,904 for a family of four.
+The per capita income in Jersey Village in 2018 was $49,693, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $198,772 for a family of four.
+However, Jersey Village contains both very wealthy and poor people as well.

 Jersey Village is an extremely ethnically-diverse city.
 The people who call Jersey Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jersey Village residents report their race to be White, followed by Black or African-American.
 Jersey Village also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.81% of the city’s residents.
-Important ancestries of people in Jersey Village include German, Irish, English, Italian, and Czech.
+People of Hispanic or Latino origin account for 19.01% of the city’s residents.
+Important ancestries of people in Jersey Village include German, Irish, English, Czech, and Italian.

 The most common language spoken in Jersey Village is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.